vincoss/xamarin.samples/src/App_DevResources/Readme.txt

 		back button reset the view back
 	See Phone Contacts

-Save photo to camera roll (default false)
-	Internal storage (photos)
-	Images will be stored internaly to the app if we keep this option ON, else it would go to photo library. what if changes later? galery and other create a nice sample

-speach to text sample

 skia sharp touch not working on iOS
-CollectionView list-item design template create
-	put those into DesignUi item not runnable one design must be self contained all colors and layout items see outlook item or hotmail item for ideas

 ## Xamarin Commands permission (Role-Profile-Readme.txt) samples to read & research
 At first list functionality